YellowJacketLinux/Platillo/README.md

 At this time I am not seeking contributions.

-Eventually the glyphs will be imported into Fontforge where they can then be packaged as an OpenType font using PostScript outlines (cubic Bézier curves).
+Eventually the glyphs will be imported into FontForge where they can then be packaged as an OpenType font using PostScript outlines (cubic Bézier curves).

 The font will *probably* be released under the ‘GUST Font License’ (GFL) and